superp0tat0/superp0tat0.github.io/_pages/about.md

 Website under construction
 ======
 1. Hi, there
 1. If you are trying to find more information about me, you could visit my Linkedin website.
-1. My personal website is still under construction, however I will fulfill my information later.
-1. I am currently busy to do my course works, graduation and TA and RA jobs.
+My personal website is still under construction, however I will fulfill my information later.I am currently busy to do my course works, graduation， TA and RA jobs.